 Student Services held its SLO/Assessment retreat on March 14, 2008.
 Forty-five people participated including at least one representative from every program/department except MESA, which reports to the Science/Technology Division.
-Student Services chose to develop Student Learning Outcomes centered on the crucial themes of their work: Critical Thinking, Communication written (oral, technological), Self-efficacy/Self-advocacy, and Personal/Community Responsibility. align with These themes specific Institutional SLOs.
+Student Services chose to develop Student Learning Outcomes centered on the crucial themes of their work: Critical Thinking, Communication (oral. written or technological), Self-efficacy/Self-advocacy, and Personal/Community Responsibility. themes align with specific These Institutional SLOs.
 Each program chose a theme to assess during the 07-08 cycle, and groups began formulating SLOs for their respective areas.